trek10inc/lambda-powertools-typescript-examples/README.md

   logger.info('Incoming Request:', { event });

   ...
+}

+// Use middy to add middleware to the Lambda handler.
+Although not required, this is the simplest way to use Lambda Powertools.
+// It cleans up the handler and removes the need to add boilerplate code, while also allowing you to add custom middleware if needed. const handler = middy(lambdaHandler).use(injectLambdaContext(logger));

+module.exports = { handler };
 ```

 Logs in CloudWatch when using `console.log()`.
 When you click `Copy`, you get a string representation of the entire log.